kyma-project/kyma/docs/service-catalog/docs/061-osba-catalog.md

 ### Plan schema

-[Plan Object](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#schema-object) in the OSBA can have the **schemas** field.
-Schema is used to generate form to enable provisioning of the Service Class.
+The [Plan Object](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#plan-object) in the OSBA can have the **schemas** field.
+Schema is used to generate a form which enables provisioning of the Service Class.

-Example:
+See the sample schema:

 ```
 {